My Personal Journey

 During my thirties, I opened one of the early Pilates studio in Portland, learned to teach Kids Yoga with Marsha Wenig and studied Thai Yoga Massage with Kam Thye Chow.
 For three years I ran a small restaurant and created a line of plant-based foods called Holy Chow.
 At the end of the decade I went back to school, earned my master’s, got married, and opened private practice.
 To top it all off, in my forties, I became a mom.

 While I’ve wobbled on and off the mat for 25 years, I never stopped practicing.
-You see, yoga is so much more than a endurance practice.
-It’s a blueprint for living.
+True yoga is a blueprint for living.
 Every day I make an effort to “live my yoga.”
 And it starts with ahimsa (kindness).

 By practicing satya (honesty), I was able to get real about what I need in order to age with agility, ease and grace.
 Equally important, I got clear on how I could continue to help others heal in a sustainable, empowering way which has increased my santosha (contentment).

 As I go into my fifth decade, I’m working my tapas (self-discipline) to focus on health and well-being.
 In being mindful of how I fuel my body, I practice saucha (purity).
 Additionally, I’ve developed a new appreciation for the healing power of movement which is translating into my work.

 My years in the health and wellness field taught me there’s no separating mind from body, but it took my own “falling” to wake up again.
 I’ve since created a way of working that harnesses the wisdom of yoga with traditional therapy.
 I call this work Mindful Embodied Therapy.